kparc/kcc/README.md

  (3*2)-1   /"take 2, multiply by 3, sub 1"
 5

- -1+3*2    /same as above, without parens
+ -1+3*2    /same thing, without overrides
 5
 ```

-It is much easier to get over the lack of precedence than might think, and once you do, you will generally want to avoid using parens entirely unless you absolutely have to use them.
-The last example from above shows the basic strategy of ditching them: it is usually possible to rearrange expressions so that the order of evaluation becomes **linear**.
+It is much easier to get used to the lack of precedence than it appears at first, because simplicity is the worst enemy of complexity.
+The last two examples demonstrate the basic strategy of avoiding parens entirely, and there is a good reason for ditching them — it makes the order of evaluation completely **linear**.

-Although precedence override is often inevitable and can be beneficial, it can have an adverse effect on readability.
-Simply put, once you pick up the skill of reading 𝒌 expressions, what you generally want is to go fast and uninterrupted — and precedence overrides get in your way.
-And this a a double-edged sword, so:

-> While writing an expression, think of the reader and do your besty to minimize the use of round brackets.
+Although precedence overrides are sometimes inevitable and can be beneficial, they have an adverse effect on **readability**.
+Basically, while reading a 𝒌 expression, what you generally want is to go fast and uninterrupted — and precedence overrides interrupt the natural flow of comprehension.
+Good 𝒌 programmers think of others before themseves, and seek to produce code which follows the natural order of evaluation by minimizing the use of round brackets.

 ----------------